 Stake and Superhero compared

-Stake offers trading of U.S. listed shares and ETFs only and doesn’t charge any brokerage fees but earns 0.70% every time you move your money from Australian dollars into U.S. dollars to invest
+Stake offers trading of U.S. listed shares and ETFs with zero brokerage fees but earns 0.70% every time you move your money from Australian dollars into U.S. dollars to invest.

 Read more about Superhero here.